SERVICES

 Couples Counseling - When both are eager to make the relationship work

 I am intrigued by the dynamic connection that exists within a couple, the problems couples often face, and a couple’s resilience.
 As a neutral party I create a safe space in session for people to be their vulnerable, authentic selves.
 I strive to get to know all three clients well (each person and the relationship) while helping the couple make change starting Day 1.
 My overall goal is to teach a couple how to always be on the team: have effective conflict without fighting, enjoy each other more, and experience deeper intimacy.
 Together, we explore the relationship's strengths and areas for work.
-Through meaningful sessions and purposeful home assignments couples learn how to cultivate better understanding and appreciation for each other, develop insights and skills to build individual and joint resilience so it's easier to stay on the team during conflict, and strengthen a sense of connectedness and friendship so there is a strong positive foundation for when things get hard.
+Through meaningful sessions (including one individual session for each partner after the intake) and purposeful home assignments couples learn how to cultivate better understanding and appreciation for each other, develop insights and skills to build individual and joint resilience so it's easier to stay on the team during conflict, and strengthen a sense of connectedness and friendship so there is a strong positive foundation for when things get hard.
 Each session touches not just on content (the what) but on process (the how), allowing clients to apply what they've learned to anything that comes up at home.

 I work with couples of any age, stage, culture, background, orientation, sex, and gender.
 I am trained through Level 2 in the Gottman Method and use that approach to strengthen conflict management and communication skills; enhance various types of intimacy; increase respect, admiration, and acceptance; create shared meaning and a shared life vision; deal with mental health issues in the context of the relationship; and heal from infidelity and other crises.
 I work with couples navigating transitions in life such as the birth of a child, career changes, moving, family crises, remarrying and blending families, launching a child, retirement, and unilateral self-discovery that can sometimes throw a relationship off course.

 My process in couples work draws heavily from the research of Drs.
 John and Julie Gottman.
-I'm also strongly influenced by Esther Perel
+I'm also strongly influenced by Esther Perel.

 Divorce Services - A variety of services to help you divorce in a healthy way